Incoming Exchange Program

 Housing and Student Life

-Information about housing and students activities is available from the Office for Student Engagement.
+Information about housing and students activities is available from the Office of Student Engagement.
 Exchange students will be placed in one of the dormitories on campus.
 Typically, exchange students will be placed in a double-occupancy room with another student, typically a first-year or sophomore student.
-If you have any specific housing requests, please reach out to Asraa Jaber or Jasmine Owens, both Residential Communities Coordinators.
+If you have any specific housing requests, please reach out to the Office of Student Engagement.

 Students will be automatically placed on the SWAT PLAN meal plan.
 Detailed information on meal plans is located on the Dining Services Website.